orasq/japanese-reader/README.md

 ## Preview
 [Live preview here](https://orasq.github.io/japanese-reader/#/)

-This test/demo version isn't linked to my personal DB, so you can freely interact with the app (create, edit, delete, ...).
+<sup>This test/demo version isn't linked to my personal DB, so you can freely interact with the app (create, edit, delete, ...).<sup>

 <sup>Note that the Express server is hosted on a free Heroku account.
 The first loading might take some time. 💤 <sup>